 Alongside the technical guides and top ten, the other major pillar of the OWASP methodology is the web application security verification standards (ASVS) and their siblings for mobile applications (MASVS).

-These standards provide a basis for testing technical security controls for web and mobile applications.
+These standards provide a basis for testing technical security controls for web and also mobile applications security testing.
 As well as any technical security controls in the environment.

 The ASVS have as their core objectives to be used as: